mrbbot/cities/README.md

 - [x] Can settle only if no city (reflect in UI)
 - [x] In game chat
 - [x] Send game state to clients on join
-- [ ] Create server from start screen with loading games
 - [ ] Upgrades
 - [ ] Purchasing land
-- [ ] Rocket blast off (victory)
+- [ ] Victories: blast off and all land belongs to one player
+- [ ] Day/Night cycle (just use real time % 60)

-- [ ] Fix weird bug with disappearing city walls with improving workers
+- [ ] Create server from start screen with loading games
 - [ ] Documentation/commenting